Our favorite Mighty Girl stories about the love between girls and their parents, grandparents, and siblings!

 Whether your Mighty Girl was born into your family or you found one another through adoption, the love of a parent is a powerful presence in her life.
 These books will teach her the strength of that love, and how, no matter what happens, it will be there to support her.

 "When I saw you for the very first time, I was filled with joy that you were mine."
 In this heartwarming book, Caroline Jayne Church's rhyming text and colorful illustrations provide a warm, tender look at the love between parent and child.
-The repeated refrain, "I knew I would love you forever," reminds the littlest reader that, no matter where they go, they are cherished and loved.
+The repeated refrain, "I knew I would love you forever," reminds young readers that, no matter where they go, they are cherished and loved.
+This padded cover board book is suitable for all ages and perfect for a snuggly storytime.

 Even toddlers can learn about unconditional love with this simple, cheerful picture book.
 Whether the kids in this book are brave or scared, happy or sad, cuddled up close or miles away, their parents love them.
 Parr's distinctive colorful illustrations are appealing to even the youngest children, who will love hearing the message “I love you just the way you are” over and over again.